danieljprice/splash/docs/basic.rst

   circle* for that particle

-These tasks can also be achieved non-interactively by a series of text-based menus (see :ref:`sec:settings`).
+These tasks can also be achieved non-interactively by a series of text-based :ref:`sec:menu` (see :ref:`sec:settings`).
 For example limits changing options are contained in the :ref:`sec:menu-l`, so to manually set plot limits we would type ``l`` from the main menu, then ``2`` for option 2 (set manual limits) and follow the prompts to set the limits for a particular data column.